Mortaza76/FaceDetection-DB/README.md

 - Data persistence
 - Health checks

-Contact the development team if you continue to experience issues.
+Contact me on my website Mortaza76.github.io  if you continue to experience issues.